nishizumi-maho/nishizumi-setups-sync/README.md

 - Customisable team, personal, setup supplier and season folder names.
 - Remembers the last configuration in `user_config.json`.
 - Works with any Setup supplier: select the folder or ZIP they provide.
-- Can run silently when executed with the `--silent` argument or when `Run silently on startup` is enabled in the UI.
+- Can run silently when executed with the `--silent` argument or, when `Run silently on startup` is enabled, if the script is launched without a console (for example via `pythonw`).
   - Automatically synchronises a source folder to a destination folder for every car.
 NASCAR Cup, Xfinity and Trucks cars first share files between their source folders so that each variant receives new files from the